OOBN-PL/OOBNPL/_drafts/pats_mds/paged_causal_bns.md

 **Solution:**

-Networks that represent all the dependencies in the system are **faithful** to the system. and a network that represents both the dependencies and independencies in the system is called a **perfect map** of the system.
+Networks that represent all the dependencies in the system are **faithful** to the system, and a network that represents both the dependencies and independencies in the system is called a **perfect map** of the system.

 A causal network is a network where the arcs between the variables identify direct causal relationships between such variables.